The Human Truth Foundation

 q=199.

 Kosovo performs very well in ensuring human rights and freedom compared to most other countries.
-Kosovo comes in the best 20 for freethought10.
-It does better than average in terms of commentary in Human Rights Watch reports11 (but bad for Europe), LGBT equality12 (but low for Europe) and in supporting press freedom13 (but bad for Europe).
+Kosovo comes in the best 20 when it comes to freethought10.
+It does better than average for commentary in Human Rights Watch reports11 (but low for Europe), LGBT equality12 (but bad for Europe) and in supporting press freedom13 (but high for Europe).
 Solid progress is being made in bringing prosecutions against those involved in serious war crimescommitted during the 1998-1999 Kosovo war14.

 For tables, charts and commentary, see: